W1T3H4T/Find-PAN/README.md

 # Potential Future Enhancements
 ## Regular Expression Support
-- Enable the tool to select a set of regular expressions, support more than one set in the JSON configuration file.
+- Enable the tool to select a set of regular expressions: support more than one set in the JSON configuration file.
 - Investigate pre-compilation of regular expressions for performance improvement.
 - Add support for Non-PCI Primary Account Numbers.
 ## Processing Metrics